kubrt22/CLI-Snake/README.md

 ## Terminal snake game
-Classic snake game made using C++ and ncurses, it has multiple difficulties and visual options.
+Classic snake game made using C++ and ncurses, it has multiple difficulties and visual options and autoplay mode.

 ## Dependencies
  - C++ compiler
  - Ncurses library

-On linux you can download everything with package managers

 ## Build
 ```bash